 Looking out the airplane window, on about the twelfth hour of a fourteen hour flight to Ethiopia, the hazy streak

+Providing global dental relief in the form of dental missions is critical as we serve international communities.
 Having adequate oral hygiene is paramount for a person’s overall health.
-It encompasses a range of diseases and conditions that include dental caries, Periodontal disease, Tooth loss, Oral cancer, Oral manifestations of HIV infection, Oro-dental trauma, Noma and birth defects such as cleft lip and palate.
+It encompasses a range of diseases and conditions that include dental caries, periodontal disease, tooth loss, oral cancer, oral manifestations of HIV infection, oro-dental trauma, and noma and birth defects such as cleft lip and palate.
 Dental problems can drastically worsen over time and end up causing systemic body reactions.
-Improving an area’s access to immediate oral hygiene and sustainable oral education is paramount in developing an area’s overall health.
+Improving a community’s access to immediate oral hygiene and sustainable oral education is paramount in developing an area’s overall health.

-Dental hygiene and oral health are often taken for granted but are essential parts to everyday lives.
-Dental examinations, cleanings, fluoride treatments, and extractions are the primary procedures, and oral health education is provided to all patients.
+Dental hygiene and oral health are often taken for granted, but they are essential components to our everyday lives.
+On IMR dental missions, dental examinations, cleanings, fluoride treatments, and extractions are the primary procedures, and oral health education is provided to all patients.
 All care provided is performed free of charge with sustainable education as a major pillar.
 Additionally, all patients that come through the clinic receive their own new toothbrush and floss after receiving care.
 Our goal is to save teeth in the future by providing oral hygiene education and working with local dental teams whenever possible.

-Prior to deploying to a new country, there is a needs assessment where IMR, with the help of the country’s ministry of health and local providers, assess the needs of the area and what dental care should be provided.
-During this assessment, IMR looks at the countries already existing dental health infrastructure, oral health education, and expected capacities IMR will be able to bring on the medical mission.
-This allows IMR and the local partners to be able to have the largest impact.
+Prior to deploying to a new country, there is a needs assessment where IMR, with the help of the country’s ministry of health and local providers, assesses the needs of the area and what dental care should be provided during a dental mission.
+During this assessment, IMR looks at the country’s existing dental health infrastructure and oral health education, and the expected capacities IMR will be able to bring on each of our dental missions.
+This allows IMR and the local partners to have the largest impact.

-- Factors contributing to oral diseases are an unhealthy diet high in sugar, use of tobacco and harmful use of alcohol.
+- Factors contributing to oral diseases include an unhealthy diet high in sugar, use of tobacco, and harmful use of alcohol.

 - Most oral health conditions are largely preventable and can be treated in their early stages.